Burr's Story

 Dental Implants

-Both dental implants in Houston, TX and traditional dentures offer solutions for missing teeth, but they differ significantly in design, comfort, and long-term benefits.
-While dentures rest on the gums and may shift over time, dental implants are securely anchored into the jawbone, mimicking natural tooth roots and preserving bone structure.
-This permanent foundation makes implants a more stable, functional, and aesthetically pleasing option for many patients.
+Both dental implants in Houston, TX and traditional dentures provide solutions for missing teeth, yet they differ greatly in design, comfort, and long-term performance.
+While dentures sit on the gums and may shift over time, dental implants anchor directly into the jawbone, closely mimic natural tooth roots, and preserve bone structure.
+Because this strong foundation supports the bite, implants deliver a more stable, functional, and aesthetically pleasing option for many patients.

 Crowns are the visible components of the treatment, which look, feel and function just like real teeth.
 They are attached to the abutments.